 MEDinART Creator and Director: Vasia Hatzi, PhD Geneticist

 Vasia Hatzi holds a BSc in Genetics (University of Liverpool, UK), an MSc in Applied Genetics & Biotechnology (Aristotle University of Athens, GR) and a PhD in Cytogenetics (Medical School, University of Athens, GR).
 Currently she works as a Biologist at Benaki Phytopathological Institute, Athens-Greece.
 For her scientific work she has been nominated with 2 scholarships and 5 awards for presentations in international scientific conferences.
 Co-author of 30 peer reviewed publications, 4 book chapters, 70 presentations and abstracts in European and International Conferences, reviewer in 12 International journals and member of 5 International Societies.
 Outside the scientific laboratory she passionately explores the intersection of biomedical sciences and arts, design and technology.
 Combining her knowledge from the field of Cytogenetics with imagination and aiming to communicate her science through a different path, she created LaB.
-Bio-Conceptual Creations: the hybrid world of Biology and Art, where cellular structures of the microcosm are transformed into wearable bio-conceptual creations (www.La-B.gr).
-Willing to familiarize the general public with biomedical inspired art, connect the med-inspired artists from all around the world and globalise the medical art movement, she has inspired and created MEDinART (www.MEDinART.eu): the continuously growing global network of artists inspired by Biomedical Sciences.
-LaB.
-Bio-Conceptual Creations and MEDinART have been presented in National and International collaborative exhibitions and Sci/Art events in Europe (Greece, Belgium, Switzerland, Denmark, Spain) and USA (Saint Louis, Atlanta).
+Bio-Conceptual Creations (www.La-B.gr): the hybrid world of Biology and Art, where cellular structures of the microcosm are transformed into wearable bio-conceptual creations.
+Willing to familiarize the general public with biomedical inspired art, connect the med-inspired artists from all around the world and globalise the medical art movement, she has inspired and created MEDinART (www.MEDinART.eu): the continuously growing global platform that links biomedical sciences with arts and explores the interface between the two fields, through the work of 160 artists from 30 countries, inspired by aspects (images, concepts, practices and technologies) of Biomedical Sciences.
+Her SciArt activities have been presented in National and International collaborative exhibitions and Sci/Art events in Europe (Greece, Belgium, Switzerland, Denmark, Spain) and USA (Saint Louis, Atlanta).

 1. TEDMEDLive Athens 2013, “Medicine and Art Section”.
 Onassis Cultural Center, 21st April 2013.
 The section involved the launching of MEDinART network, screening of the MEDinART Video with the first 30 artists of the network, invited talk by Brooke Roberts and fashion show.